Music

 StringmanAn easy natural as comfortable in a village hall as the Albert Hall, Day is one of London’s leading senior gospelists.

-Day is also a gold star multi-instrumentalist who brings more than just a first rate guitar, vocals, bass and keys.
-Day has played a major part in building the Abracadia studio up from scratch as well as playing.
+A top flight chorister, Day is also a gold star multi-instrumentalist who brings so much more than just knowledge, experience and competence in guitar, vocals, bass and keys.